 - IB MANDARIN AB INITIO

-The IB Mandarin ab initio course meets the needs of pupils who are interested in learning a new language as part of the IB Diploma.
+Entry requirements: Pupils may have limited or no knowledge about the Chinese language.
+The course meets the needs of pupils who are interested in learning a new language as part of the IB Diploma.

 The syllabus is divided into five themes: